 How to block pornography and violence sites with MikroTik?

-This question is common for network administrators who use MikroTik to control the internet.
-After all, the action of blocking pornography and violence websites helps to avoid exposing children to explicit content on home networks and children's schools, for example, or wasting employees' time on corporate networks.
+This question is common for network administrators who use Mikrotik to control the internet.
+After all, the action of blocking pornography and violence sites helps to prevent children's exposure to explicit content in home networks and children's schools, or in the waste of employees' time in corporate networks.

-Whatever the environment, this subject is always discussed among forums and groups and that's why we decided to list 3 ways on how to block pornography and violence sites with MikroTik, along with the advantages and disadvantages of each one.
+Whatever the environment, this subject is always discussed between forums and groups and so we decided to list 3 ways to block pornography and violence with Mikrotik, along with the advantages and disadvantages of each.

-Tip 1: Keyword blocking using layer7 protocol with WebFig
+Tip 1: Keyword lock using Layer7 Protocol with Webfig

-In this first tip, we will show you how to block pornography and violence websites using the layer7 protocol through the MikroTik management software known as WebFig.
+In this first tip, we will show you how to block pornography and violence sites using the Layer7 protocol through Mikrotik management software known as Webfig.

-Step 2: At the top of the page, click on the WebFig button
+Step 2: At the top of the page, click the webfig button

 Step 5: Create rules with keywords

-In the “Name” field, enter a name for the rule and in the “Regexp” field, we will add a regular expression that contains the main keywords of porn sites.
+In the “name” field, type a name for the rule and in the “Regexp” field, let's add a regular expression that contains the main keywords of pornography sites.

-In this step you will create the filter rule to apply blocking to the rules added in the previous step.
+In this step you will create the filter rule to apply the rules by added in the previous step.

-On the register new rule page, find the “Layer7 Protocol” field in the “Advanced” section and select one of the rules created in step 5.
+On the register page, you find the “Layer7 Protocol” field from the “Advanced” section and select one of the rules created in Step 5.

-Still on the rules registration page, in the “Action” field, select the “drop” option and click the “Apply” button at the top of the page to complete the registration.
+Still on the Rule Registration page, in the "Action" field select the "Drop" option and click the "Apply" button at the top of the page to finish the registration.

-Repeat the action to create a filtering rule for all your Layer7 rules.
+Repeat the action to create a filtering rule for all its Layer7 rules.

 Step 7: Test the lock

-In an incognito tab on your browser, open Google, search for the term “porn” and try to access the sites that appear in the results.
+In an anonymous tab of your browser, open Google, do a search for the term "porn" and try to access the sites that appear in the results.

 Benefits